ampache/ampache.org-api/docs/api-changelog.md

   * New Method: user_playlists (return user playlists and does not include smartlists)
   * New Method: user_smartlists (return user smartlists (searches) and does not include playlists)
   * New Method: playlist_add (add songs to a playlist, allowing different song parent types)
-  * New Method: index (replaces get_indexes with a much simpler list of id's. children can be included)
+  * New Method: index (replaces get_indexes with a simpler list of id's. children can be included)
   * Add `has_art` parameter to any object with an `art_url`

 ### Changed

 * API6
   * playlist_add_song is depreciated and will be removed in **API7** (Use playlist_add)
+  * share_create add more valid types ('playlist', 'podcast', 'podcast_episode', 'video')

 ### Fixed